 Where an assessment of any noise impact is, in the opinion of the Planning Authority acting reasonably, found to be in breach of the noise limits the developer shall carry out mitigation measures to remediate the breach so caused.
 Details of any such mitigation measures required are to be submitted to the Planning Authority for prior approval.
-In the event of amplitude modulation being established, the developer shall implement suitable mitigation consistent with best available technology to the satisfaction of the Planning Authority.
+Within 21 days of a written request by the Local Planning Authority, following a complaint to it from a resident alleging noise disturbance at the dwelling at which they reside and where Excess Amplitude Modulation (AM) is considered by the Local Planning Authority to be present in the noise emissions at the complainant's property, the wind farm operator shall submit a scheme, for the approval of the local planning authority, providing for the further investigation and, as necessary, control of Excess AM.
+The scheme shall be based on best available techniques and shall be implemented as approved.

-Reason: In the interests of residential amenity.
+Reason: In the interests of amenity